hanhtinhxanhdo/The-Abalone-Age-Prediction/README.md

 - Provided valuable insights into the factors influencing abalone age for aquaculture and ecological applications.

 ### Acknowledgments
--Acknowledge the importance of accurate age estimation in aquaculture and ecological research.
+- Acknowledge the importance of accurate age estimation in aquaculture and ecological research.
 - Appreciate contributions from the open-source machine learning community and datasets used for model training.